nightingaleproject/Mortality-Data-Quality-Assessment-Examples/python/README.md

 * A Jupyter Notebook ([MortalityDataQualityAssessment.ipynb](python/jupyter/MortalityDataQualityAssessment.ipynb)) that demonstrates calculation of several metrics for assessing mortality data quality.

-* Example python scripts to demonstrate calculation of various metrics for assessing mortality data quality:
+* Example python scripts in [dqa4mortality](python/dqa4mortality) to demonstrate calculation of various metrics for assessing mortality data quality:

-  * [proportion_not_certified_within_required_period.py](python/python/proportion_not_certified_within_required_period.py) – Proportion of records that were not certified within the expected time – jurisdictions typically specify how quickly a death should be certified after the actual date of death.
+  * [proportion_not_certified_within_required_period.py](python/dqa4mortality/proportion_not_certified_within_required_period.py) – Proportion of records that were not certified within the expected time – jurisdictions typically specify how quickly a death should be certified after the actual date of death.

-  * [proportion_with_incomplete_funeral_director_fields.py](python/python/proportion_with_incomplete_funeral_director_fields.py) – Proportion of records with at least one “funeral director” field incomplete – funeral directors are typically responsible for providing identifying information and some demographic information.
+  * [proportion_with_incomplete_funeral_director_fields.py](python/dqa4mortality/proportion_with_incomplete_funeral_director_fields.py) – Proportion of records with at least one “funeral director” field incomplete – funeral directors are typically responsible for providing identifying information and some demographic information.

-  * [proportion_with_incomplete_medical_certifier_fields.py](python/python/proportion_with_incomplete_medical_certifier_fields.py) – Proportion of records with at least one “medical certifier” field incomplete – the medical certifier is the medical professional or authorized person who determines the cause of death and manner of death.
+  * [proportion_with_incomplete_medical_certifier_fields.py](python/dqa4mortality/proportion_with_incomplete_medical_certifier_fields.py) – Proportion of records with at least one “medical certifier” field incomplete – the medical certifier is the medical professional or authorized person who determines the cause of death and manner of death.

-  * [proportion_with_incomplete_demographic.py](python/python/proportion_with_incomplete_demographic.py) – Proportion of records with incomplete information for any of several demographic fields – demographic fields include variables such as age, race/ethnicity, and occupation.
+  * [proportion_with_incomplete_demographic.py](python/dqa4mortality/proportion_with_incomplete_demographic.py) – Proportion of records with incomplete information for any of several demographic fields – demographic fields include variables such as age, race/ethnicity, and occupation.

-  * [proportion_with_one_cause.py](python/python/proportion_with_one_cause.py) – Proportion of records with only one cause of death condition – multiple clinical conditions are typically reported by the medical certifier within Part I and Part II of the death certificate.
+  * [proportion_with_one_cause.py](python/dqa4mortality/proportion_with_one_cause.py) – Proportion of records with only one cause of death condition – multiple clinical conditions are typically reported by the medical certifier within Part I and Part II of the death certificate.

-  * [proportion_with_unsuitable_underlying.py](python/python/proportion_with_unsuitable_underlying.py) – Proportion of records with unsuitable underlying cause of death (UCOD) – unsuitable UCODs are those which are unknown and ill-defined; immediate and intermediate; and nonspecific.
+  * [proportion_with_unsuitable_underlying.py](python/dqa4mortality/proportion_with_unsuitable_underlying.py) – Proportion of records with unsuitable underlying cause of death (UCOD) – unsuitable UCODs are those which are unknown and ill-defined; immediate and intermediate; and nonspecific.
 This code example also shows how the results can be displayed on a per-certifier basis.

 Note that there is currently no example code to determine the proportion of records with an implausible sequence for cause of death.